nirvik/iWant/README.md

 * __File download from multiple peers__: If the seeder fails/leaves the group, leecher will continue to download from another seeder in the network
 * __Directory download__: Supports downloading directories
 * __Resume download__:  Resume download from where you left off.
-* __Consistent data__: Any changes made to files inside the shared folder will be instantly reflected in the network
+* __Consistent data__: Any changes(modification, deletion, addition) made to files inside the shared folder will be instantly reflected in the network
 * __Cross Platform__: Works in Linux/Windows/Mac.
 More testing needs to be done in Mac

 ## Why I built this ?